ideawu/ssdb/README.md

 # SSDB - A fast NoSQL database for storing big list of data

-SSDB is a high performace key-value(key-string, key-zset, key-hashmap) NoSQL database, using Google LevelDB as storage engine.
+SSDB is a high performace key-value(key-string, key-zset, key-hashmap) NoSQL database, an alternative to Redis.

 SSDB is stable, production-ready and is widely used by many Internet companies including QIHU 360.